In this FDD Talk 2016 post, you’ll learn the following:

 Part of what goes into Hand and Stone’s success is the convenience factor.
 They’re open 7 days a week with extended hours so customers can take advantage of the chain’s services when it best suits their schedule.

-The chain is also strategic when it comes to entering new markets.
-Hand and Stone aims to open 5 to 10 locations within a given geographic area because with multiple locations, television advertising becomes possible and viewers can be sure to have a Hand and Stone location within easy driving distance.
+The chain is also very savvy about how it takes on new franchisees.
+Hand and Stone is adamant about franchisees being willing to open 5-10 locations in a given geographic area.
+This is important because with multiple locations, television advertising becomes possible and viewers can be sure to have a Hand and Stone location within easy driving distance.

 Hand and Stone prices its services lower than what you would find at typical spas with similar offerings, often to the tune of 30% less.
 But that lower price tag doesn’t come with cutting corners on quality, which is a big part of the chain’s continued success.